 a culture of prayer

 Supporting parishes and schools in their effort to create a space and environment for an encounter with God and His calling.
-Encouraging every member of the body of Christ to seek the Lord through prayer and asking Him to inspire young people to embrace their true vocation.
+Encouraging the Diocese to seek the Lord through prayer, inviting young people to encounter God in a meaningful way and to actively pray for vocations.

 “Behind and before every vocation to the priesthood or to the consecrated life, there is always the strong and intense prayer of someone: a grandmother, a grandfather, a mother, a father, a community.
 Vocations are born in prayer and from prayer; and only through prayer can they persevere and bear fruit”. - Pope Francis